Admission to Business Majors on all Campuses

 Minimum Eligibility Requirements

-Students seeking to apply to the School of Business must meet the following minimum requirements for their application to be eligible for review.
+Current UConn students seeking to apply to the School of Business must meet the following minimum requirements for their application to be eligible for review.
 There are no exceptions to the minimum requirements.

 - Completion of at least 40 credits (earned on transcript, not including courses currently in progress)